agastyapatri/NSE-Prediction/ReadMe.md

 4. To check if the model is able to generalize common stock market dynamics, the model is also tested on the **NYSE**

-* The code was written as generally as possible, with a trial application to RELIANCE.
+5. The code was written as generally as possible, with a trial application on IBM.

 ## 3. Results
 This section details the performance of each model architecture.
 Based on the metrics, chosen it is expected that the **LSTM** will perform optimally.

+### 3.1 Base Performance: MultiLayer Perceptron
+* Training Error:
+* Validation Error:
+*

 ## 3. Notes
 * There was no need to flatten the tensors, because each